 Dirty ears and ear infections are common problems for most dogs—and just like us, our fur babies don’t generally like to have their ears examined and treated or cleaned.
-However, checking your dog’s ears is a good way to make sure your pup stays healthy.
+However, checking your pet’s ears is a good way to make sure your pup stays healthy.

-In this article, we’re going to look at what causes dog ear dirt, irritation and infections, the signs & symptoms of ear problems in dogs and how to clean your dog’s ears.
+In this article, we’re going to look at what causes dog ear excess wax, irritation and infections, the signs & symptoms of ear problems in dogs and how to clean your dog’s ears.
 We’ll even share a homemade dog ear cleaner recipe or two (or more).
 First, let’s take a look at what causes ear problems in our canine companions.

 Ear Problems in Dogs

 Just what causes ear problems in our dogs?
 Some of the most notable culprits and causes of dog ear infections are:

 - Too much hair (in and around the ear)

 - Other medical conditions (hormone imbalances, hypothyroidism)

 That’s quite a yucky list of ear problems in dogs!
 Did you know that a dog’s ear canal is also part of the problem?
 We humans have a more horizontal ear canal, which helps keep dirt and moisture in the ear canal, rather than reaching the inner ear.
 However, dogs have a vertical ear canal; this means dirt and moisture can easily flow into your pup’s ears and reach the inner ear, where infections and other problems can start.

 Not only that, but a dog’s ear canals contain twists and turns, creating small environments where bacteria, yeast and parasites can land and begin to grow.
 Your pup’s twisty ear canal also makes it harder for him to get dirt and other debris out of his ears.